 - Design, develop and maintain applications for various devices…

 - Modifying existing code to add new features…

 The achievements you’ll write about should revolve around such skills:

 - app development

-Now, think about your experience, and craft this section to address exactly the skills sought for.
+Now, craft your work history section to address exactly the skills recruiters seek: